michealroberts/usethis/README.md

 # useThis()

-`useThis()` showcases use cases and examples for the Vue 3 Composition API.
+`useThis()` showcases use cases and examples for the Vue 3 Composition API and provides a test bed for composables that will be PR'd to @vueuse/vueuse when ready.

 # Vue 3 + TypeScript + Vite